 NOTE: A mixture of 50/50 water/antifreeze will cool adequately in the summer, as well as protect in winter.

-- 6. Thoroughly clean the machine and tool bar. - 7.
-Perform all recommended services as instructed elsewhere in this section. - Manually cycle Detasseler Tool Bar hydraulics two or three times to adequately lubricate components. - 9.
-Reset date and time on Machine Display. - For starting instructions, refer to "Engine - Starting" provided in the Engine and Drive Systems Section elsewhere in this manual.
+- 6. Thoroughly clean the machine and attachment. - 7.
+Perform all recommended services as instructed elsewhere in this section. - Manually cycle tool bar hydraulics two or three times to adequately lubricate components. - 9.
+Reset date and time on Machine Display.